 My top ten choices for the best destinations for solo female travellers are based on my own experiences and my research on the safest places for solo female travellers.

-Whether it is your first time travelling alone or you want some solo travel ideas, here are my picks for the best first-time solo travel destinations.
+Whether it is your first time travelling alone or you want solo travel ideas, here are my picks for the best first-time solo travel destinations.

 1. Japan